RafayK-code/realtime-chatrooms/README.md

-# realtime-chat-api
+# realtime-chatroom
-An API for real-time chat rooms built with Rust
+A web app for real-time chat rooms built with Rust and React